antsa-1/tictactoe/README.md

 ## Disclaimer
 Use at your own risk.
 No warranties. <br>
 Using, testing, playing, deploying any parts of the software is done with your own responsibility and risk.
+Thus there is no guarantee that this software will work in your environment.
 Software and instructions might contain bugs/errors.

 ## Technical setup
 Read the whole setup first.
 This is not a step by step instructions for creating workspace. <br>